ibexa/documentation-developer/docs/users/customer_groups.md

 !!! tip

-    Note that customer groups are not the same as [User Groups](user_registration.md#user-groups).
+    Note that customer groups are not the same as [user groups](user_registration.md#user-groups).
-    User Groups concern all users in the system and can be used, for example, to handle permissions.
+    User groups concern all users in the system and can be used, for example, to handle permissions.
     Customer groups refer specifically to the commerce functionalities and enable handling prices.

 ## Enabling customer groups